frananleo/flutter_avataaar/README.md

 ### Getting image bytes

-Use the funtion getPngFromSvg from the class Avataaar to get the File.
+Use the funtion getPngFromSvg from the class Avataaar to get the png File.